Learn about Jess' journey to founding Allovue, the typical day of a CEO, and her role models.

 What's a typical day in the life of a CEO?

 Oh boy - there is no such thing as an average day!
 On any given day, I might be traveling to meet with district administrators, supporting the leaders on our team with making big decisions, compiling reports for our Board, or brainstorming ideas for new products or customer success tools.
 Sometimes all of those things happen in the same day!
-But Balance isn’t just the name of our product - it’s also one of my own core values.
+Balance is one of my own core values.
 Each day, I try to carve out time to do things that make my body and mind feel good, which might be going to the gym, reading a good book, or having dinner with a friend.

 So besides making time for self-care, what has been the most meaningful piece of advice you’ve received?